Concrete vs. Other Construction Materials

 In every way except cost, steel is a better option for construction than wood.
 The contest is much closer when it comes to concrete vs. steel construction.
 Here are some of the ways steel is at a disadvantage to concrete:

-• Lifetime Cost: As concrete homes become more popular, costs are stabilizing and coming down.
+- Lifetime cost: As concrete homes become more popular, costs are stabilizing and coming down.
 Steel, on the other hand, fluctuates greatly.
-The cost of concrete house construction is little more up front and provides permanent savings on energy and insurance.
+The cost of concrete house construction is a little more upfront and provides permanent savings on energy and insurance.
 Considering the added safety, insulation and longevity you get from a concrete home, the lifetime cost of steel is significantly higher.

 Choose DY Concrete Pumps to Enhance Concrete Construction Efficiency